hdigital/parlgov-web/docs/development.md

 The script needs _graphviz_ installed and is included only locally to keep testing, Docker, and codespace configuration lean.

-Install on macOS with homebrew
+Install on macOS with Homebrew

 ```sh
 brew install graphviz